-Start with the most important piece of information, then deal with lesser matters.
+1 Start with the most important piece of information, then deal with lesser matters.
 This may mean that you will need to use more than one sentence in order to establish a natural priority of information.
-For example:
+For example: The company specializes in pharmaceutical instead of: